LTUC/amman-dotnet-401d2/curriculum/README.md

 #### Operating System

-- Latest version of Windows 10 or 11
+- Latest version of Windows Pro
+- All updates and security patches applied
+- At least 50100GB of free space on the hard drive
+- At least 16GB of RAM, 32GB RAM or more strongly preferred

 #### Applications